synestize/synestizer/HOWTO.md

 But you are not finished yet.
 For reasons of security, your web-browser is only permitted to access the camera if it is viewing a "web site", not merely a *file*.
 So you have to serve this file on web server.
 Don't worry, a *local* web server is sufficient i.e. a web server running on your computer, *not* visible to the rest of the internet.

 UPDATE: It grows more complex!
-You need not only to have a web server, but an encrypted web server, even  for local use of the app, thanks to the [removal of advanced features ](https://sites.google.com/a/chromium.org/dev/Home/chromium-security/deprecating-powerful-features-on-insecure-origins)
+You need not only to have a web server, but an encrypted web (SSL) server, even for local use of the app, thanks to the [removal of advanced features ](https://sites.google.com/a/chromium.org/dev/Home/chromium-security/deprecating-powerful-features-on-insecure-origins)

 Here are some options: